cornerstonian/portfolio-website/README.md

-<h1>Deploy a Website in the Cloud Using Azure and GitHub (Automation, CI/CD)</h1>
+<h1>Cloud Website Deployment with Azure & GitHub (Automation, CI/CD, and Intro to DevOps Practices)</h1>

 VISIT SITE: https://kind-island-058855e1e.4.azurestaticapps.net/

-Deploying a static responsive website in Azure using GitHub involves integrating **Azure Static Web Apps** with a GitHub repository.
-This method automates deployments and is ideal for collaborative and CI/CD workflows.
+Deploying a static, responsive website in Azure using GitHub involves integrating Azure Static Web Apps with a GitHub repository.
+This setup automates deployments and is ideal for collaborative development and CI/CD workflows.

 **What is CI/CD (Continuous Integration and Continuous Deployment)?** It is a practice in software development that automates the process of integrating code changes and deploying them to production.